ans-hub/game_engine_sr/README.md

 `draw` - draw functions, which may be used with drawing surface, given by `window` library

-`audio` - is a wrapper to BASS audio library
+`audio` - is a wrapper to BASS and BASS_FX audio libraries

 `system` - useful system stuffs, such as timer

 `data` - data manipulation classes

-## Important notes
+`physics` - very simple physics calulations

-When I started writing `math` library, I did not supposed that I would be use it not only for 2d but for 3d calculations too.
-In this case I should warn those who will clone this repository - interface of `math` library will be changed.
+`extras` - addons to draw lib, such as terrains, nature, birds and other

 ## Install